EMERGING MARKETS-Brazilian real spurs Latam FX higher

 Argentina peso (interbank) ARS=RASL

-(Reporting by Anisha Sircar and Susan Mathew in Bengaluru Editing by Paul Simao)
+(Reporting by Anisha Sircar, Susan Mathew and Bansari Mayur Kamdar in Bengaluru; Editing by Paul Simao and Alison Williams)

 ((Anisha.Sircar@thomsonreuters.com;))